Head Lice

 - develop responsibility,

-- involve parents in the learning process,
+- involve parents in the learning process, and

 - pursue extra or special activities.